 All time series added to a chart is found in the list below.
 For each time series you may rename, remove, change units and adjust the appearance of the color, line thickness, and dotted or dashed lines.
 Each time series can be made visible or hidden by clicking the relevant color dot in the list below the chart to the left.

 # Trending data

-All vertical axies are interactive, and can be independently moved by click+hold and drag, or scaled in and out by hovering over each respective horizontal axis and scroll using your mouse.
+All vertical y-axes are interactive, and can be independently moved by click+hold and drag, or scaled in and out by hovering over each respective horizontal axis and scroll using your mouse.
 This allows for fast stacking, overlay and comparison of trends of multiple time series.
-Navigate between current and historic data with the Last year, Last month, and Last day buttons or setting a specific time and date.
-Each time series can be made visible or hidden by clicking the relevant color dot in the list below the chart.
+Navigate between current and historic data with the Last year, Last 6 or 1 month, Last week and Last 1 or 2 days buttons, or setting a specific time and date in the calendar.